In New Jersey, we launch from

-a property in Chester Springs, located conveniently just 3 miles
+a hot air balloon launch site in Chester Springs, located conveniently just 3 miles

 There are a few areas of